Feeling Versus Intellect

 Her enemy is doubt.

-- It takes shelter under her protection*.
+- It takes shelter under reason’s protection*.

 Superphysics Note

-Until finally, they both vanish into nothing, by a regular and just reduction.
+Until finally they both vanish into nothing.

 The skeptical and dogmatical reasons are of the same kind.